 It also helps to have a range of sizes, from large euro pillows to smaller round and square cushions.
 This way, your bed will have a diverse lineup of comforts to make it even more unique!

 While pattern, colour, size and shape are crucial factors, our final tip is to try and incorporate textural, tactile details.
 Certain fabrics are naturally textured, while some pillows feature embellishments such as tassels or tufted elements.

 Here are some of our bestselling looks and tips on achieving these stunningly dressed beds!

 A rectangular boudoir pillow ties in with the bright summery palette used in the Zest Collection.
 This pop of blue sits as a contrasting yet coordinating addition.
 This is a really nice way of breaking up the yellow palette and adding vibrancy without ‘stealing the show’.
-For a coordinated look that’s not ‘matchy-matchy’ try adding another similar tone such as our Linen Look Euro Shams in Willow.
+For a coordinated look that’s not ‘matchy-matchy’ try adding another similar tone.

 Get this look with:

 - Tufted Boudoir Pillow Cover in Harbour

 Styled with Zest Duvet Cover and Eucalyptus Luxe Sheet Set in Canary.

 Grey cushions are used in this look for a calming, minimalist aesthetic.
 Notice how the different tones add a subtle contrast without disrupting the soft harmony of an all-grey palette?
 Try a multi-tonal patterned grey such as our Danube Pillow Sham for a similar effect!
 For a ‘lived in’ look, try scattering cushions on top and experiment with asymmetrical pillow placement.
 This technique helps to add visual tension when sticking to a single colour!